Frequently Asked Questions

-No. However, as soon as you have made the decision to attend CMU, we suggest that you submit your Residence Life application.
-We assign rooms based on the the date we receive the applications and deposit; therefore, the earlier you submit your application, the more likely you will get your preferred room assignment.
+No. However, as soon as you have made the decision to attend CMU, we suggest that you submit your Residence Life housing application.
+We assign rooms based on the the date we receive the application and deposit; therefore, the earlier you submit your application, the more likely you will get your preferred room assignment.

 Can I submit my housing application before I have been officially admitted to the university?

 No. You must be accepted in order to receive your MAVzone user name and password.
 MyHousing is only accessed through the MAVzone portal.

 What is my ID number on the application?

 Your ID number is the "700 number" assigned to you when you’re admitted to CMU.

 What do I do about parking?
 What do my guests do about parking?

 Please visit Parking Services to purchase a residence hall parking pass and for information about guest passes.

 As a host or hostess to guest(s), you are ultimately responsible for your guest(s) actions and it is also your responsibility to inform your guest(s) of any and all institution policies and procedures.
 Overnight guests must be 18 years or older.
 Any resident wanting to host a guest under the age of 18 must obtain permission from the Hall Coordinator.
 The minor MUST have written parental consent or guardian approval to stay on campus and be willing to have the Hall Coordinator call for verification.